carlosperate/vscode-uf2-editor/CONTRIBUTING.md

 We use [eslint](https://eslint.org/) for linting our sources.
 You can run eslint across the sources by calling `npm run lint` from a terminal or command prompt.
 To lint the source as you make changes you can install the [eslint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

-## Work Branches

-Even if you have push rights on the carlosperate/vscode-uf2-editor repository, you should create a personal fork and create feature branches there when you need them.
-This keeps the main repository clean and your personal workflow cruft out of sight.

-## Pull Requests

-Before we can accept a pull request from you, you'll need to sign a [Contributor License Agreement (CLA)](https://cla.opensource.microsoft.com/carlosperate/vscode-uf2-editor).
-It is an automated process and you only need to do it once.

-To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
-Never merge multiple requests in one unless they have the same root cause.
-Be sure to keep code changes as small as possible.
-Avoid pure formatting changes to code that has not been modified otherwise.
-Pull requests should contain tests whenever possible.

 ## Suggestions